• Menu

 Gunnison National Forest.
 Photo: David

-As the name suggests, the town of Gunnison is within close proximity to Gunnison National Forest, a large area of land covering over 1.6 million acres of wilderness.
-Outdoor enthusiasts can choose from over 50 world-class hiking trails that range anywhere from an easy two miles to 80 miles that would require a multi-day trip.
+As the name suggests, the town of Gunnison is within proximity to Gunnison National Forest, a large area of land covering over 1.6 million acres of wilderness.
+Outdoor enthusiasts can choose from over 50 world-class hiking trails that range anywhere from an easy two miles to 80 miles, which would require a multi-day trip.

 One option for a day hike near Gunnison is to hike to Lamphier Lake.
 This is a five-mile, out-and-back trail that gains 1,600 feet of elevation, so it’s appropriate for most visitors.
 It can be steep at times, but the views of Lamphier Lake and the surrounding towering peaks make this hike worth the distance and elevation.